centreon/centreon-documentation/cloud/security/security.md

 Centreon strengthens its abilty to deliver service partly by using outsourcing.
 Qualified outsourcers hold the best AWS qualifications and skills, and take action within a security framework that has been strictly approved by Centreon.
-This outsourcing allows Centreon to guarantee an uninterrupted service and watch over the AWS infrastructures.
+This outsourcing allows Centreon to guarantee an uninterrupted service and watch over the AWS infrastructure.

 ## Continuous improvement